semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

     For more detail about _Semaphore base contracts_, see [Contracts](https://semaphore.appliedzkp.org/docs/technical-reference/contracts).
     To view the source, see [Contracts in the Semaphore repository](https://github.com/semaphore-protocol/semaphore/tree/main/contracts).

-2. Use `yarn` to install the JS libraries:
+2. Use `yarn` to install the Semaphore JavaScript libraries:

     ```bash
     yarn add @semaphore-protocol/identity @semaphore-protocol/group @semaphore-protocol/proof --dev